 CROSS-BORDER DISCLOSURES OF YOUR INFORMATION

 We use cloud data hosting facilities and third party service providers to assist us with providing our goods and services.
-As a result, your personal information may be transferred to, and stored at, a destination outside Australia, including but not limited to New Zealand, Netherlands, China, Singapore, Hong Kong, Ireland, Canada, United States of America and the United Kingdom.
+As a result, your personal information may be transferred to, and stored at, a destination outside Australia, New Zealand, the EU, UK and EEA, including but not limited to New Zealand, Netherlands, China, Singapore, Hong Kong, Ireland, Canada, United States of America and the United Kingdom.

 Personal information may also be processed by staff or by other third parties operating outside Australia who work for us or for one of our suppliers, agents or partners.
-We take such steps as are necessary in the circumstances to ensure that any overseas third-party service providers we engage are aware of the Privacy Act and Australian Privacy Principles, including through contractual arrangements where this is possible.
+We take such steps as are necessary in the circumstances to ensure that any overseas third-party service providers we engage are aware of the Privacy Act and Australian Privacy Principles, NZ Privacy Act, EUGDPR and UK GDPR including through contractual arrangements where this is possible.

 If your personal information is collected using our services, you have as a result consented to the disclosure, transfer, storing or processing of your personal information outside of Australia.
 You also acknowledge and understand that by providing such consent that we will not be required to take such steps as are reasonable in the circumstances to ensure such third parties comply with the Privacy Act and the Australian Privacy Principles.